RuthAndRoth/Roth2/Documentation/HUD Assembly.md

 * Rename the box on the ground "HUD maker"
 * Copy the following objects into the inventory of the new box:
   * the new box created above (from inventory) named 'Object'
-  * the button meshes: '4x2_button', '5x1-s_button', '6x1_button' and '8x1_button'
+  * the button meshes: '4x1_outline_button', '5x1-s_button' and '6x1_button'
   * the r2_hud_maker.lsl script
 * Take a copy of the HUD maker box because trying again is much simpler from this stage than un-doing what the script is about to do
 * Light fuse (touch the HUD maker) and get away, the new HUD will be assembled around the box prim which will become the root prim of the HUD.
 * Remove the script and the other objects from the HUD root prim and copy in: